OlaiwonAbdullahi/UHSijokoota-website/README.md

 Unity High School Ijoko OTA website GitHub respository

-Overview
+#Overview

 This repository contains the source code for the Unity High  school Ijoko OTA website.
 It aims to provide information about the school, its programs, faculty, and upcoming events.

-Features
+#Features
 - Homepage with brief information about the school
 - About us Sections where visitor will know more about the school
 - Blogs which contains News, Articles by students of the school and upcoming events
 - Contact us Page where visitors can get in touch with the school

-Technologies used
+#Technologies used

-HTML
+-HTML
-CSS
+-CSS
-JavaScript
+-JavaScript
-Bootstrap
+-Bootstrap
-Web3form API
+-Web3form API
-Google map API
+-Google map API
-Getwave API
+-Getwave API
-Web share API
+-Web share API
-Google chart API
+-Google chart API
-Chart Js
+-Chart Js
-Google font
+-Google font
-Font awesome
+-Font awesome

-Contributing
+#Contributing
 Contributions are welcome!
 But are limited to the school students.
 If you'd like to contribute to the project, please follow these steps:
 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/your-feature`)